-Barbara M. Barron is a problem solver, who utilizes her skills to help businesses deal with complex financial problems.
-She is known for her ability to find creative out of court solutions as well as resolving cases through mediation and litigation.
+Barbara M. Barron (1950-2021) was a friend, a mentor and a problem solver, who utilized her skills to help businesses deal with complex financial problems.
+She was known for her ability to find creative out of court solutions as well as resolving cases through mediation and litigation.

-Ms. Barron’s experience includes serving as Bankruptcy Trustee for Briarcliff Utilities and representing the creditors’ committees in Warranty Gold, Ltd. American Television Time and Esco Marine.
-While she has represented debtors needing reorganization assistance in many industries, she has represented many well-known restaurants in the Austin area.
+Ms. Barron’s served as Bankruptcy Trustee for Briarcliff Utilities and representing the creditors’ committees in Warranty Gold, Ltd. American Television Time and Esco Marine.
+She represented debtors needing reorganization assistance in many industries, she has represented many well-known restaurants in the Austin area.

 Awards and Recognition